What is Public Consultation?

 The purpose of a Public Consultation and Disclosure Plan (PCDP) is to describe a company’s strategy and program for engaging with the stakeholders, whether it is for a single project, a range of operations or for the entire organisation.
 It is a process that provides opportunities for stakeholders to express their issues and concerns about the proposal, and allows the company to consider and respond to them.
 The goal is to ensure timely provision of relevant and understandable project information and encourage the public to provide meaningful input into the decision-making process for better project outcomes.

-To see an example framework for a PCPD click on the image below.
+Click here to see an example framework for a PCPD

 In general, public participation is another term that is used for public consultation (and stakeholder engagement).
 Broadly, both these terms refer to a process of involving the public (stakeholders) in providing their views and feedback on a proposal to consider in the decision-making.

 Although most people use these terms to describe the same process, some may say that ‘consultation’ and ‘participation’ are two forms of interaction with interested members of the public.
 In detail:

 Even for people who consider ‘consultation’ and ‘participation’ as separate forms of interaction with stakeholders, most agree that these forms of interaction are often mingled with public consultation programs, complementing and overlapping each other.

 Having a consultation ‘log’ helps answer basic (but important) questions about the stakeholder engagement activities: Who has been consulted about a particular issue?
 Where and when did consultation or engagement activities take place?
 What were the results?
 More importantly, did the team make any commitments?
 Have they been followed up on?